Step up to the Challenge: Cleaner Air in Buildings

 Factoring in room size, number of occupants within the area and room activity, ACH requirements range from 2-3 ACH for commercial buildings to 8+ ACH for hospital settings.

 eACH (equivalent air changes per hour) come from disinfection or purifying solutions that contribute to cleaner air and the ASHRAE guidelines.
-Things like air purifiers or MERV filters help contribute to cleaner air, but are not actually deactivating the microorganisms, they are just trapping them.
+Air purifiers or MERV filters help contribute to cleaner air, but they are not actually deactivating the microorganisms, just trapping them.
 Additionally, these products are often very expensive, noisy or a pain to constantly maintain.
-Working alongside your HVAC system as a layered strategy, UVGI (upper-room germicidal irradiation device) disinfection solutions can provide hospital-level eACH in standard occupied spaces.
-And, as IAQ affects the safety, comfort, productivity and health of occupants, pairing disinfection platforms alongside already-installed HVAC systems creates the most cost effective way to improve air quality within a space and reduce the spread of bacteria.
+Working alongside your HVAC system as a layered strategy, UVGI (upper-room germicidal irradiation device) disinfection solutions can provide multiples of HVAC-provided eACH in standard occupied spaces.
+And, as IAQ affects the safety, comfort, productivity and health of occupants, pairing disinfection platforms alongside already-installed HVAC systems creates the most cost effective way to improve air quality within a space and kill target viruses and bacteria.

 Challenge Accepted